Victor Santa Cruz: Azusa Pacific

-University of Hawaii
+Hawaii

 On January 27, 2020, Santa Cruz was announced as the new defensive coordinator at his alma mater, Hawaii, on Todd Graham's inaugural Hawaii staff.
 Santa Cruz helped direct a UH defensive unit that led the conference in takeaways and helped lead the Rainbow Warriors to a 28-14 New Mexico Bowl victory over the University of Houston.(2020) Following the 2020 season, Graham wanted to take full responsibility for running the defense and moved Santa Cruz to defensive ends coach & special teams.

 After Todd Graham announced his resignation following player mistreatment allegations, Santa Cruz was not retained by new head coach Timmy Chang for the 2022 season.

+Later coaching career

+In 2023, Santa Cruz was announced as the head football coach for JSerra Catholic High School.
+He hired his former offensive coordinator and quarterbacks coach Rudy Carlton for the same positions.
+He was fired the day after the final game in 2025 after three seasons.
+He finished 14-18 overall and 3-12 in Trinity League play.